 Settling on what became known as the ‘Street of Clans’, many Clans associations were established here to combine and organise their resources to help one another forge a better future.
 It was the values of ‘kinship’, ‘unity’, ‘honesty’, ‘integrity’, ‘selflessness’, and ‘lending a helping hand’ that inspired the nature, identity and message of Street of Clans.

-Shortlisted as 'Design of the Year' for the President*s Design Award Singapore 2020
+Shortlisted as 'Design of the Year' for Singapore's President*s Design Award

 Street Of Clans Using Design To Reacquaint Younger Generations With Clans – Yahoo!